philippta/flyscrape/README.md

 ### Run the scraping script

-The `dev` command allows you to run your script to its fullest extend.
+The `run` command allows you to run your script.

 ```
 flyscrape run example.js